How to Keep Homeschool RecordsJuly 24, 2020

 A common worry for many families is how to keep records of their homeschool so they can observe state laws and prepare for high school transcripts.
 We’re here to help!
 Use this guide and download our free template to create a transcript made to impress!

 Make sure to choose a transcript track that fits your post-graduation plans.
-If your child wants to immediately pursue a trade, then AP classes aren’t really necessary.
+If your child wants to pursue a trade immediately, then AP classes aren’t necessary.
 However, if you’re aiming for an Ivy League school, you’re going to need certain things on your transcript.

 You can find your state’s minimum high school requirements on your state’s department of education website.
 From there, determine which tier of transcript your child should work toward.